RobBloxham/Battleship/README.md

 AAU you will see every grid you have clicked if that "shot" missed there will be an item to indicate a miss.<br/>
 AAU if the shot hits you will see an item indicate they hit.<br/>
 AAU when you win you will have an indication that declares as such, and you can press reset to play again.<br/>
-AAU if you prefer light or dark mode you can click on the Sun/Moon icon and swithc the view. <br/>
+AAU if you prefer light or dark mode you can click on the Sun/Moon icon and switch the view. <br/>

 ## Contributing
 Sun and Moon icons made by Freepik from www.flaticon.com<br/>